n-williamsons/bit-website/readme.md

 ## Description:

-This repository will store the projects that we will be developing during the BootCamp
+ * :briefcase: This repository will store the projects that we will be developing during the BootCamp

 ## Author: